DIRECTOR: Trevor Ryan

 - A woman has a twig impaled through her eye-socket.

-Go into Welcome To Willits expecting to watch a bonkers, backwoods, meth induced horror comedy and you should have fun with this one.
+Go into Welcome To Willits expecting to watch a bonkers, backwoods, meth-induced horror comedy, and you should have fun with this one.
 While it doesn't add anything really new to the genre and follows a lot of the tropes that we've come to expect from these films.
 I think due to not seeing a movie like this in some time, it felt fresh and fun.
-A solid performance from Bill Sage and some solid blood and gore and we have an above average flick.
+A solid performance from Bill Sage and some solid blood and gore and we have an above average comedy horror flick.
 Worth a watch.